MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/reference/hypervisor-platform-funcs/WHvGetCapability.md

 ### Parameters

 `CapabilityCode`

 Specifies the capability that is queried.

 `CababilityBuffer`

 Specifies the output buffer that receives the value of the capability:

-The `WHvCapabilityCodeHypervisorPresent` capability can be used to determine whether the Hyper-V Hypervisor is running on a host and the functions of the platform APIs can be used to create VM partitions.
+The `WHvCapabilityCodeHypervisorPresent` capability can be used to determine whether the Windows Hypervisor is running on a host and the functions of the platform APIs can be used to create VM partitions.

 The `WHvCapabilityCodeFeatures` capability is reserved for future use, it returns 0.